-Option (Option +CQS).
-Clean and Quiet Switching allows SDI input selection to be changed from one source to another while ducking audio during controlled input video switching transitions to provide silence between input switches.
+Option Clean and Quiet Switching option +CQS allows SDI input selection to be changed from one source to another while ducking audio during controlled input video switching transitions to provide silence between input switches.
 The cross-fade is queued for the next available RP168 switch line following the switch command.

 - Note: Clean audio switching is assured only for intentional, controlled switches via user control.
-Clean audio switching cannot be assured for failover switches. - Clean switching requires that both SDI signals (switch from and switch to) be stable and present. - Clean audio switching function is designed for PCM audio.
+Clean audio switching cannot be assured for failover switches. - Clean switching requires that both SDI signals (switch from and switch to) be stable and present, and of the same SDI format and rate. - Clean audio switching function is designed for PCM audio.
 This function does not assure clean decoded audio when switching from/to Dolby or other non-PCM audio.